November 22, 2024

 Egyptian Yoga

 Did ancient Egyptians practice Yoga?
-Well, not Yoga, obviously, since this is a Sanskrit word used to describe an Indian discipline, but they still had something very close, and even its name was formed from the same root: “Smai Tawi”, which means “Union of the Two Lands”, in other words, the “union of the higher and lower nature of Man”.
+Not Yoga, obviously, since it is a Sanskrit word for an Indian discipline.
+However, they had something very close, called “Smai Tawi.”
+This means “Union of the Two Lands,” or the “union of the higher and lower nature of Man.”

 Today, Smai Tawi is called Kemetic Yoga, or simply Egyptian Yoga.
-On a spiritual level, it is based on the Neteru, the ontological functions of deep awareness – in other words: cosmic principles – to lead the Yogi or “Nebedjer” on an uphill path through increasingly subtle states of consciousness.
+On a spiritual level, it is based on the Neteru, the ontological functions of deep awareness.
+These cosmic principles guide the Yogi or “Nebedjer” through increasingly subtle states of consciousness.

-On a psycho-mental level, Kemetic Yoga offered new adepts a system of integration for their personality, usually considered to be fragmented between willpower, emotions, intellect, and actions.
+On a psycho-mental level, Kemetic Yoga offered a system of integration for new adepts’ personalities.
+It addressed willpower, emotions, intellect, and actions, which are usually fragmented.

-Egyptian Yoga thus developed methods strangely similar to those found in Indian Yoga in order to harmonize and unite all these sub-personalities: meditation (Raja) for willpower, devotion (Bhakti) for emotions, wisdom (Jnana) for the intellect, and justice (Karma) for actions.
+Egyptian Yoga developed methods similar to those found in Indian Yoga.
+It aimed to harmonize and unite these sub-personalities.
+Meditation (Raja) for willpower, devotion (Bhakti) for emotions, wisdom (Jnana) for the intellect, and justice (Karma) for actions.

-Well, it happens that the poses of this Yoga, like in Philippe de Méric’s “Yoga without poses”, are much closer to the usual physical habits of people from the western world than those found in Indian Yoga.
+You might wonder what this has to do with people from the Western world.
+Well, the poses of this Yoga, like in Philippe de Méric’s “Yoga without poses,” are much closer to the usual physical habits of Western people than those found in Indian Yoga.

 A kind of Yoga to discover Yoga